-We make our Lavender Geranium Shampoo bar with castor oil because it’s been used for centuries as a natural conditioner and scalp treatment.
+We make our Lavender Geranium Shampoo bar with castor oil because it’s been used for centuries as a natural conditioner.
 To make it even better, we add coconut and olive oils for the rich, nourishing and moisturising qualities they bring to the party.
-Last but not least, essential oils of lavender and rose geranium help reduce stress and boost antibacterial performance, making this product a true all-rounder.
+Last but not least, essential oils of lavender and rose geranium help reduce stress, making this product a true all-rounder.
 Oh, and did we mention that it’s long-lasting and conveniently compact, or how it promotes healthy hair growth as well as taming the wild stuff that’s already there?
 Yes, all that too.

 Each Lavender & Geranium Shampoo bar is handmade with coconut oil, castor oil, olive oil, lavender & geranium essential oils.

-You won’t find even the smallest smidgen of palm oil, parabens, sulphates, triclosan or phthalates in any of our soaps; all we add is a feel-good factor.
+You won’t find even the smallest smidgen of palm oil, preservatives or sulfates in any of our soaps; all we add is a feel-good factor.
 Our plastic-free boxes are recycled and recyclable, and we’re also registered with The Vegan Society and Cruelty-Free International.
 We’ve even earned a ‘Best’ rating with Ethical Consumer, so you can enjoy a spotlessly clean conscience.